 Robert served as a lecturer in law at the University of Chicago Law School from 2000 to 2005 where he taught white collar criminal practice and business litigation.
 He previously taught white collar criminal practice at Northwestern University School of Law.
 He is the author of The Foreign Corrupt Practices Act (FCPA) Handbook.
 The release of the fifth edition of the leading anti-corruption reference is scheduled for spring 2018.

 Since entering private practice in 1985, Robert has represented individuals, corporations, partnerships and pension funds across the US in grand jury investigations and trials involving antitrust, bank fraud, embezzlement, environmental crimes, export and import violations, Foreign Corrupt Practices Act (FCPA) anti-bribery and accounting provisions, government procurement fraud, health care fraud, labor violations, mail and wire fraud, public corruption, securities fraud, smuggling, and tax fraud.
 He has handled sensitive investigations involving, among others, FCPA and antitrust issues in 60 countries.

 In commercial litigation Robert has represented accounting firms, corporations, directors and officers, law firms, medical corporations, partnerships and trustees in breach of contract, breach of fiduciary duty, fraud, malpractice, negligence, Racketeer Influenced and Corrupt Organizations (RICO) Act, securities fraud and other business tort claims.

-- Obtained an internal controls FCPA resolution and a civil money penalty of USD375,000 with the Securities and Exchange Commission (SEC) and a declination from the Department of Justice (DOJ) for a global health science company whose employee engaged a Russian agent and approved bribes to foreign officials.
-In the Matter of Nordion (Canada), Inc., Securities Exchange Act Release No. 77290 (March 3, 2016).
+- Obtained an internal controls FCPA resolution and a civil money penalty of USD 375,000 with the Securities and Exchange Commission (SEC) health science company whose employee engaged a Russian agent and approved bribes to foreign officials.
+In the Matter of Nordion (Canada), Inc., Securities Exchange Act Release No. 77290 (3 March 2016).